 Does he have a favourite smell?
 “Gardenias.
 It’s the one flower from which nobody can extract its scent – it’s the holy grail for me.
 In Swaziland where I grew up I tried to make perfume for a girl by burying bottles of gardenias but it just turned to rancid sludge water.”

 His new fragrance has been rather more successful: the first Jack sold out in Liberty and now it’s launching in other high-end department stores including Selfridges.
 Annie Lennox is a fan, as is fellow Downton star Hugh Bonneville.
-I wonder if he ever considered that launching a fragrance was a rather bold move for someone best known for playing a character who probably smells of methylated spirits and wee.
+I suggest launching a fragrance is a bold move, given his most iconic role is playing Withnail, a man we can safely assume smells of methylated spirits and wee.

-He’s certainly proved himself a versatile operator: he’s one of the most recognisable actors of his generation, a film and TV star both at home and in LA (recent jobs include a part as a recovering drug addict in Lena Dunham’s zeitgeisty hit Girls and a stint presenting a series for the discovery chanel).
-Now he has his own fragrance line: does he think of himself as a celebrity?
+It’s a fair point – Grant is one of the most recognisable actors of his generation, a film and TV star both at home and in the US (recent jobs include a recovering drug addict in Lena Dunham’s zeitgeisty hit Girls and a stint presenting a series for the discovery channel).

-“I’m looking forward to the next reality TV show: f*** thy neighbour, because we’ve had everything else.
+“I’m looking forward to the next reality TV show: Fuck Thy Neighbour, because we’ve had everything else.
 In the show I’d be able to see my neighbours at it.
 Everything else has been done.”

 That would explain the last time I saw him, at the Royal Haymarket production of phone-hacking play Great Britain.
 By the second half, Grant was fast asleep.
 “That was nothing to do with business,” he snaps.
 “It was a terrible play.”

-As we leave the staff-room to get his pictures taken, I ask him which part of his multi-faceted career he’s most proud of.
+As we leave to get his pictures taken, I ask him which part of his career he’s most proud of.
 “Writing and directing Wah-Wah [a semi-autobiographical film about his childhood in Swaziland] gave me a sense of achievement I haven’t felt before or since,” he sighs.